 What is a Gen-set?

-Also known as a generator set, a genset is a combination of equipment that converts a direct source of heat into electrical energy.
+Also known as a generator set, a genset is a combination of equipment that converts fuel into electrical energy.
 In most cases, it’s used to refer to the combination of an electrical generator and an engine that are combined to create a single source of power.

 What is a Genset used for?